USPS Mail Hold

 The Hold Mail Service from the United Postal Service indicates to the postal carrier that mail is not to be delivered to your address for the days you specify.
-Use the mail holding service when you're going on vacation or heading out of town for whatever reason.
+Use the mail holding service when you’re going on vacation or heading out of town for whatever reason.
+You can use this service if you move to a new location, you may need to pause you mail delivery temporarily until they have set up a new address and mailbox.
 They will collect and store your mail until you return.
 Aside from ensuring your mail is safe when you return, having the post office hold your mail will keep your home mailbox from overflowing.
 An overflowing mailbox is a sign to thieves that nobody is home, making you a target for robbery.

 There is no fee for the USPS Hold Mail Service, so why not take advantage of a wonderful free service offered by your local post office?